 So, while departments across the country are wise to seek a diverse workforce, they should ensure that their diversity initiatives include outreach to women, an often overlooked, yet crucial minority.

 Encouraging More Women to Enter Law Enforcement

-If women have such a positive impact upon the profession, why aren’t there more female law enforcement officers?
+If women have such a positive impact on the profession, why aren’t there more female law enforcement officers or more criminal justice careers for women?
 The reasons vary, from stereotypes to recruitment campaigns targeted at males to physical ability tests that favor male upper body strength.